FLAIR-THU/VFLAIR-LLM/src/configs/README_LLM.md

 Figure below demonstrates all the main functions supported by VFLAIR-LLM, including model split, LLM models, tasks and datasets, attack and defense strategies.
  ![LLM_overview](../../usage_guidance/figures/VFLAIR_LLM.png)

-- **Vertical Federated LLM Scenario**: In VFLAIR-LLM, we propose a vertical federated LLM scenario describing 2 parties jointly train a LLM.
-The Active Party holds the global part of the model, representing model provider with abundant computational resources.
-The Passive Party holds the local part of LLM, representing companys or institutes with limited resources.
+- **SL-LLM Scenario**: In VFLAIR-LLM, we propose a split learning for LLM scenario describing 2 parties jointly train a LLM.
+The Model Party holds the global part of the model, representing model provider with abundant computational resources.
+The Data Party holds the local part of LLM, representing companys or institutes with limited resources.
 In VFLAIR-LLM, two model partition setting is provided.
 Detailed scenario description, including model forward and backward calculation, is demonstrated in the following figure.
 <div align=center>
 <img src="../../usage_guidance/figures/2_slice_architect.png" width="40%">